Taylor Rogers: Draft and minor leagues

 After his junior season at Kentucky, the Minnesota Twins selected Rogers in the 11th round of the 2012 MLB draft.
-Rogers signed with the Twins and made his professional debut that season with the Elizabethton Twins, and also played for the Beloit Snappers.
+Rogers signed with the Twins for a signing bonus of $100,000, and made his professional debut that season with the Elizabethton Twins, and also played for the Beloit Snappers.
 In 15 games (10 starts) between both teams, he was 4–3 with a 2.27 ERA.

 Rogers started 2013 with the Cedar Rapids Kernels, and was promoted to the Fort Myers Miracle during the season, with whom his 11 wins were third in the Florida State League and his three complete games and two shutouts led the league.
 In 25 games between the two clubs, 24 of which were starts, Rogers was 11–7 with a 2.88 ERA.
 He was named a Florida State League post-season All Star.

 In 2014 he pitched for the New Britain Rock Cats, with whom he compiled an 11–6 record with a 3.29 ERA in 24 games started in which he pitched 145 innings (6th in the Eastern League) and had 113 strikeouts (5th), with his 11 wins tied for third in the league.
 He was named an Eastern League mid-season All Star.

 In 2015 he played for the Rochester Red Wings, with whom he posted an 11–12 record with a 3.98 ERA in 28 games (27 starts; tied for the International League lead) covering 174 innings (2nd) with 126 strikeouts (2nd), with his 11 wins tied for third in the league.
 He was named an International League mid-season All Star.
 The Twins added Rogers to their 40-man roster after the 2015 season.
 He began 2016 with Rochester.